La Trinidad, Benguet: Spanish period

-Finally, in 1624, Fajardo sent Captain Alonso Martin Quirante, a master of strategy, logistics and tactics.
+Finally, in 1624, Fajardo sent Captain Alonso Martín Quirante, a master of strategy, logistics and tactics.
 In February of that year, Quirante took off with a huge expedition of 1,903 soldiers, carpenters, miners, smiths, slaves, clerks and some requisite clergy.
 He divided his large force into three; the first to clear the road, the second to follow, and the third with rations and arms.
 This ensured they would reach the mining area after clearing out an Igorot fort along the way.
 Quirante was able to reach the mining areas, and discovered about two hundred abandoned houses, implying the locals fled beforehand.
-He rebuilt Fort Santiago, and examined five mines; four of which showed signs of having been abandoned by the Igorots: Arisey Bugayona, Baranaban, Antamog, and Conog.
+He rebuilt Fort Santiago, and examined five mines, four of which showed signs of having been abandoned by the Igorots: Arisey Bugayona, Baranaban, Antamog, and Conog.
 The fifth mine called Galan was still operational.
 Quirante ordered baskets of ore gathered from each mine, labeled and ready for assaying.
 The results showed no evidence of deposits rich enough to yield attractive profit, prompting Quirante to return to Manila with 400 baskets of ore to be sent to Mexico for further assaying.

-Meanwhile, the Royal Audiencia had become concerned at the expense of the project which had already cost 33,982 pesos.
-Don Geronimo Silva took over the government, convening the council to decide on the issue.
-The Royal Audiencia decided to abandon the project because of mounting expenses, loss of life and the continued hostility of the Igorots and their land.
+Meanwhile, the Real Audiencia had become concerned at the expense of the project which had already cost 33,982 pesos.
+Don Gerónimo Silva took over the government, convening the council to decide on the issue.
+The Real Audiencia decided to abandon the project because of mounting expenses, loss of life and the continued hostility of the Igorots and their land.

 In 1829, another expedition was sent to Benguet under Guillermo Galvey.

-Although the District of Benguet was established in La Trinidad by 1846, it was only on April 21, 1874, under Commandant Manuel Scheidnagel, that "Valle de Benguet" was renamed "Valle de La Trinidad" (La Trinidad Valley).
-Despite popular acceptance that it was named as "a fitting tribute to Galvey’s wife - Doña Trinidad de Galvey" – recent research has revealed that credit should have probably gone to Scheidnagel, having been inspired by the three prominent adjacent hills (in effect, forming a Trinity: a religious icon of the Christian campaign) overlooking the Poblacion church, where the seat of government, the Cabecera, was established.
+Although the District of Benguet was established in La Trinidad by 1846, it was only on April 21, 1874, under Commandant Manuel Scheidnagel, the Valle de Benguet was renamed Valle de La Trinidad (La Trinidad Valley).
+Despite popular acceptance that it was named as "a fitting tribute to Galvey’s wife - Doña Trinidad de Galvey" – recent research has revealed that credit should have probably gone to Scheidnagel, having been inspired by the three prominent adjacent hills evoking the Holy Trinity overlooking the Población church, where the Cabecera (seat of government) was established.

-Together with 40 other smaller surrounding rancherías, La Trinidad was placed under the jurisdiction of the newly established Benguet commandancia politico-militar in 1846 and was established as its administrative headquarters during the Spanish Conquest of the Philippines.
+Together with 40 smaller surrounding rancherías, La Trinidad was placed under the jurisdiction of the newly established Benguet commandancia político-militar in 1846 and was established as its administrative headquarters during the Spanish Conquest of the Philippines.